Hayley-Woodhouse/milestone-4-project/README.md

 - Find out more about Lakeside Art Prints and to navigate it
 - Search for specific artist and art
 - Find detailed information retaining to the art and artist
-- Have a clear example of print sizes
 - View estimated delivery and costs
 - Add items to basket
 - Review and edit and delete basket items